 1 February to 31 January

-To recognise how COVID-19 may impact annual leave, have made an amendment to the policy- COVID-19 Annual Leave Policy
+To recognise how COVID-19 may impact annual leave, there has been an amendment to the policy- COVID-19 Annual Leave Policy

 The College provides generous annual leave benefits.
 You receive 25 days of holiday leave per leave year in addition to mandatory leave dates.
 You can also purchase up to 10 additional days each leave year as well as carry over up to 5 days from a previous leave year.